Trick or treaters and a missing phone - police launch further appeal after fatal Rugby stabbing

 Police have launched a further appeal as part of their investigation into a fatal Rugby stabbing which has seen a teenager charged with murder.

-The incident, which led to the death of a man, occurred on Meadow Road in Rugby last Thursday, October 31.
+Officers investigating the death of a man on Meadow Road in Rugby last Thursday, October 31, have released a further appeal.

 Police also also believe some trick or treaters may have seen the incident on Meadow Road, and officers are keen to speak to them as potential witnesses.